vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflows.md

 ## Background

-Nebula Explorer provides multiple components, including graph query component and graph computing components.
-Users can freely combine these components based on the scheduling tool Dag Controller.
-For example, using the output of a graph query component as input to a graph computing component.
+Nebula Explorer provides multiple components, including graph query and graph computing components.
+Users can combine these components based on the scheduling tool Dag Controller for free.
+For example, using the output of a graph query component as an input to a graph computing component.
 The whole process is a directed acyclic workflow.

 ![workflow-example](https://docs-cdn.nebula-graph.com.cn/figures/ex-workflow-example-220621.png)